 Over the past week or so, you’ve probably been seeing a lot of emails come into your inbox asking you to re-confirm your subscription to a certain newsletter or business’s online resources.
 This is because of changes to data protection regulations in the European Union.
-Now you might wonder, “I’m not in the EU, how does this apply to me”, well we are going to break it down and how you can implement it to make your customers here feel more at ease.
+Now you might wonder, “I’m not in the EU, how does this apply to me”, well we are going to break it down and how you can implement it to make your customers here feel more at ease about implementing the changes due to GDPR.
 Undoubtedly, other countries will follow suit with similar regulator changes.

 What is GDPR?